jxz12/EcoBuilder/README.md

-check all UI.Image components to make sure they have materials check all serializefields to make sure they are not null check all levels to see if their parent variant is base, and if their flavour texts are not TODO
+check all UI.Image components to make sure they have materials check all serializefields to make sure they are not null check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO' check for any TMPro.TMP_SubMeshUI scripts

 # Research world
 fix superfocus small nodes
+SAVE PROGRESS?
 verify high scores by checking matrices

 # Other
-make leaderboards more explorable health and traits hide if empty tap more fidelity in link balls remove/disable layout groups as soon as levels are spawned
+make leaderboards more explorable send data while not connected health and traits hide if empty tap more fidelity in link balls remove/disable layout groups as soon as levels are spawned